 - Admin tasks – keeping development plans up to date for each pupil.

 - Prepare lesson plans – including the use of specialist learning equipment.

-- Liaise with parents and careers – updating them on development and progress
+- Liaise with parents and carers – updating them on development and progress

-- Have the ability to use Braille and sign language to pupils where needed.
+- Have the ability to use Braille and sign language with pupils where needed.